fuse-box/fuse-box/docs/devserver.md

 # Dev Server and HMR

-Run a development server all you need is to change `bundle` to `devServer`
+To run a development server all you need is to change `bundle` to `devServer`

 ## Launch express and socket